Montgomery Chapter 7 Attorney

 Unfortunately, not everyone will qualify for this quick form of relief.
-Generally, your income should be less than the median income in your state for a household of your size.
-There are some exceptions to this rule, and our attorney can determine whether you might qualify for Chapter 7.
+To be eligible, your income should be less than the median income in Alabama for a household of your size.
+There are some exceptions to this rule, and our Chapter 7 attorney in Montgomery can determine if you qualify.
 If you aren’t eligible, you may experience similar benefits through Chapter 13 instead.

 How Does Chapter 7 Bankruptcy Effect Your Property?